kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 * Distribute both parts of the public key: `n` and `e`
 * `d` is kept secret

-Let's keep this article light and reserve deep dives to a dedicated article.
+Let's keep this article light and reserve deep dives to a dedicated article *(Coming soon...)*.
-Please refer [this]({{site.url}}{{site.baseurl}}/security/rsa.html) article for a deep dive on RSA and the math behind it.

-### What is ECDSA?
-Elliptic Curve Digital Signature Algorithm (ECDSA) offers a variant of the Digital Signature Algorithm (DSA) which uses elliptic curve cryptography.

 ### Generate RSA public-private key pair